aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 #Disable Energy Star features.
 xset -dpms

 #Start the Moonlight stream.
-Make sure to replace the remote address with your own computer's IP
+Make sure to replace the remote address with your own computer's IP.
+This is probably the only necessary command unless you make other changes to Raspbian
 moonlight stream -720 -60fps -bitrate 10000 -localaudio -app RemoteDesktop 192.168.1.X

 #Enable screen saver blanking